-IAGR is pleased to confirm the appearance of the following speakers at the 2017 Johannesburg Conference.
+IAGR thanks the following speakers who were among all presenters at the 2017 Johannesburg Conference.

 Marja Appelman has been the Chief Executive of Kansspelautoriteit (the Netherlands Gaming Authority) since September 2013.
 Her ambition as the CEO of this organisation is to establish a professional regulator that will give incentives to market players to provide safe, licensed and responsible gambling services.
 Mrs. Appelman is trained as an economist (she graduated from the VU University Amsterdam).
 Mrs. Appelman has a professional background in regulation and compliance.
 Before joining the Netherlands Gaming Authority, Mrs. Appelman worked at the Netherlands Competition Authority, the Netherlands Bureau for Economic Policy Analysis, the Dutch Healthcare Authority and the Ministry of Economic Affairs.
 Mrs. Appelman was one of the three founders of consulting firm SiRM (Strategies in Regulated Markets).
 She advised insurers, market players, Government and other organizations on regulation and compliance in health care economics.
 Mrs. Appelman was elected Vice-Chair of GREF in May 2016.
 Mrs. Appelman is a regular speaker at international conferences, such as ICE, EiG, MiGS, IMGL and Gaming in Holland.